All Articles/

 When to Visit the Veterinarian

-• Maintain your yard: Mow grass to 3 inches or less, remove leaf litter, and trim vegetation along fence lines.
+• Keep your yard maintained: Mow grass to 3 inches or less, remove leaf litter, and trim vegetation along fence lines and property borders.

-• Avoid high-risk areas: Keep pets away from tall grass, brush, and wooded edges during peak chigger season.
+• Avoid high-risk areas: Keep pets away from tall grass, brush, and wooded edges during peak chigger season (May–September).

-• Inspect after outdoor time: Check your pet’s ears, belly, paws, and armpits after walks or play in chigger-prone areas.
+• Inspect after outdoor time: Check your pet's ears, belly, paws, and armpits after walks or play in potential chigger habitat.

-• Rinse paws: A quick rinse can remove larvae before they attach.
+• Rinse paws: A quick paw rinse after outdoor time can wash off larvae before they attach.

-• Treat your yard: Professional chigger treatments eliminate infestations at the source.
+• Treat your yard: Professional chigger treatments applied to high-risk zones in your yard eliminate the problem at the source, protecting both your family and pets.

 Protect Your Whole Family—Including the Four-Legged Members